Progressive Tory Party of Alberta

-The Alberta Party, formally the Alberta Party Political Association from 1998 to 2004, is a political party in the province of Alberta, Canada.
-The party describes itself as centrist and pragmatic in that it is not dogmatically ideological in its approach to politics.
+The Progressive Tory Party of Alberta, formerly the Alberta Party from 1998 to 2025, is a political party in the province of Alberta, Canada.
+The Alberta Party described itself as centrist and pragmatic in that it is not dogmatically ideological in its approach to politics.

-On August 27, 2025, party members voted to change its name to the Progressive Conservative Party in a special general meeting, pending confirmation by Elections Alberta.
+On December 18, 2025, the party changed its name to the Progressive Tory Party of Alberta.

-History
+As the Alberta Party

 Founding

 In the early 1980s, the right side of Alberta's political spectrum was fragmented by parties spawned in the wake of the National Energy Program and feelings that Premier Peter Lougheed had done little to prevent the economic collapse they believe it had caused.
 Some of these parties had already achieved some small success in attaining seats in the Legislative Assembly of Alberta, though in the 1982 general election Social Credit, the Alberta Reform Movement and the Western Canada Concept lost their representation in the Legislature.

 In 1985, the party was founded as the Alberta Political Alliance Party and became a registered party with Elections Alberta.
-It was organized as an alliance of three right-wing political parties: the Alberta Social Credit Party, Western Canada Concept and The Heritage Party of Alberta.
+It was organized as an alliance of three right-wing political parties: the Alberta Social Credit Party, Western Canada Concept and the Heritage Party of Alberta.
 However, this alliance did not last long as the Western Canada Concept and The Heritage Party ran candidates individually in the 1986 election, and many former Social Credit supporters moved to the Representative Party of Alberta, and the Alberta Political Alliance Party ended up not running any candidates.

 The party renamed to the Alberta Political Alliance before the 1989 election, however again did not run any candidates.

 On October 30, 1990, this alliance of parties gave way to the creation of a new political party, the Alliance Party of Alberta.
 This change marked a transition away from trying to build a coalition of parties to full participation in electoral politics.
 The party participated in two by-elections, and fielded a handful of candidates in the 1993 general election but received only a small percentage of the popular vote in each case.
 The party did not contest the 1997 provincial election.